BrycensRanch/read-properties-action/CONTRIBUTING.md

 The project structure in this repository may look daunting at a glance, however, it's to try and give maintainers a better experience.

-1. The folder `src` contains the project's source code
+1. `src` contains the project's source code
-2. The folder `tests` contains all of the project's Jest tests & their appropriate fixtures.
+2. `tests` contains all of the project's Jest tests & their appropriate fixtures.
-3. The folder `scripts` does not contain any too important to the project.
+3. `scripts` does not contain any too important to the project.
 Just used for Gitpod, which I doubt many contributors would be interested in.

 ### Files & Configurations

 This project uses Husky & Commitlint & Lint-staged to provide developers with a safety net on their own machine.

+**IMPORTANT**: One feature *per* PR.
+One bug fix *per* PR.
+One refactor *per* PR.

 These all integrate into ESLint, Jest, and Prettier.